ElTitoMarcos/App-Testeo-Ecom/README.md

 ```

 Logs tagged `ai_columns.request` are useful to verify concurrency in smoke tests: you should see eight or nine overlapping requests for 100 products with the defaults.

+## Desktop distributions

+See [docs/macos_distribution.md](docs/macos_distribution.md) for the end-to-end macOS build, update and release process that mirrors the Windows automation provided by `run_app.bat`.